-Terms of Service: Overview
+Terms of Service: Key Points

 Breathe Education Pty Ltd (ABN 30 154 699 019) Terms & Conditions of Service

 The Company provides Accredited Training and Non-Accredited Training in evidence-based rehabilitation and exercise methods (Services).
 Accredited Training programs are ASQA accredited training programs delivered by way of the Company’s e-learning platform and face-to-face components.
 Non-Accredited training programs may be delivered face-to-face, online by way of the Company’s e-learning platform or a combination of both.
 Use of the Services is subject to these Terms and Conditions of Service (Terms).
+By consenting to these Terms you are agreeing to enter a legally binding contract with Breathe Education.

 These Terms apply to Breathe Education’s supply of the Services and to each student’s enrolment in an Accredited Training or Non-Accredited Training program.
 As part of every student’s enrolment, they are required to first review and agree to these Terms.